PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 there were **several other people who complained about this seller on eBay's product ratings page for various product listings**.

 When I first bought the device, there was only the one positive review on the Xbox listing, and I hadn't bothered to look hard enough at the negative reviews of the seller's other listings.
-There were multiple complaints of the product not being under warranty that would've raised suspicion in my mind.
+There were multiple complaints of the other products not being under warranty that would've raised suspicion in my mind.
 The Xbox complaints came later.

 What beats me is how this guy continued to sell on eBay after all these complaints, but then I figured that if eBay Guarantee was full of such *horseshit*, of course the guy would get away with it.
+When independently testing the accessories that came with the device, I found even the Xbox controller to be broken/not working.
+I didn't bother to test the Kinect module after that.

 {% imgcap /images/xbox/xbox_seller_feedback.png There were some hilarious negative reviews too, apart from the warranty complaints %}